 I’m addicted to watching TV series by seasons and spend as much time as possible travelling.
 I also work closely with Gdansk Entrepreneurship Foundation which is a non-profit organisation supporting youth education in Gdansk.
 We have just created an acceleration program for foreign business founders to come and get to the seed round with us, offering a $50k non-equity funding and membership program focussed on building great software products.
 It sounds like work but I assure you it isn’t!

-What’s the best piece of advice you were ever given?
+Finally, what’s the best piece of advice you were ever given?

 Ania Jakubowski shared how she approached building great culture as a leader, which prompted me to meet every team member to learn what makes Neoteric so special.
 I learned that our culture goes way beyond ‘great atmosphere’; ‘Pizza Fridays’ and ‘unlimited remote working’.
 Putting freedom and responsibility at the top of the list – especially when it comes to hiring and promoting staff – means we create personal friendships that go way beyond professional relationships.